xgi-org/xgi/docs/source/api/convert/xgi.convert.higher_order_network.rst

    .. rubric:: Functions

-   .. autofunction:: convert_to_hypergraph
+   .. autofunction:: to_hypergraph
-   .. autofunction:: convert_to_dihypergraph
+   .. autofunction:: to_dihypergraph
-   .. autofunction:: convert_to_simplicial_complex
+   .. autofunction:: to_simplicial_complex